cloud-ark/kubeplus/README.rst

 Kubernetes provides ability to extend a cluster's functionality by adding Custom Resource Controllers.

-Such a extended Kubernetes cluster essentially represents a purpose-built application platform which may consist of several custom resource controllers.
+Such a extended Kubernetes cluster essentially represents a purpose-built application platform.

 *Discoverability* is a key requirement for such platforms.

-Kubernetes admins and application developers should be able to self-discover the capabilities of such purpose built application platform.

 Here we provide generic guidelines for developing Kubernetes Custom Resource Controllers to aid discoverability.
-Any custom resource controller that is written following these guidelines will make it easy for Kubernetes admins and application developers to discover the capabilities of their purpose built application platform on Kubernetes.
+Any custom resource controller that is written following these guidelines will make it easy for Kubernetes admins and application developers to self-discover the capabilities of their purpose built application platforms.

-**Explicitly identify resource life-cycle actions in Custom Resource Type definition**:
+**1) Explicitly identify resource life-cycle actions in Custom Resource Type definition**:

 When definining the type for a custom resource you should explicitly document and identify the various life-cycle actions that can be performed on a resource by the